cemc-oper/nwpc-workflow-log-model/README.md

 # nwpc-workflow-log-model

-A database model for workflow log in NWPC.
+A data model for workflow log in NWPC.

 ## Introduction

 Model classes for MongoDB and relational database.

+### Log Record

+Record object and parser for ecFlow and SMS.

+### Analytics

+Record object and algorithm for analytics.

-## MongoDB
+### MongoDB

 Use MongoDB to store analytics results including node tree and node status.